dbenson24/comp86/Project-3/Readme.md

 - Extends the swing JPanel class.
 - This class overrides the paintComponent to keep the slider's selected value up to date with the currently selected plane.
-- The combobox allows a user to select which attribute the slider is currently affecting and the slider allows a user to adjust the currently selected value for the currently selected plane.
+- The ComboBox allows a user to select which attribute the JSlider is currently affecting and the JSlider allows a user to adjust the currently selected value for the currently selected plane.

 ## Inheritance Hierarchy